Select Loan Type

 Frequently Asked Questions

 A "good" interest rate depends on the loan type and your credit score.
-For mortgages in 2024, rates below 6.5% are considered competitive.
+For mortgages in 2024, rates below 6.5% were considered competitive.
 For personal loans, anything below 10% is generally favorable.
-Auto loans from dealerships often range from 4–8% for buyers with good credit.
+Car loans from dealerships often range from 4–8% for buyers with good credit.
 Always compare offers from multiple lenders.

 A 15-year mortgage has a higher monthly payment but you'll pay far less interest overall — often less than half the total interest of a 30-year loan.
 A 30-year mortgage has lower monthly payments, freeing up cash for investments or emergencies.
 Use our calculator to compare both options side-by-side.